T

 Induction Cycle

-Programmable digital heating of main and big-end journals using module-specific coils.
+Programmable digital heating of main and big-end journals using module-specific copper coils.

 Quench Control